After having a workout stalemate all winter, the body is likely to lose some of its tone, condition and/or flexibility.

 To help ease back into spring fitness, Dr. Neuman, founder of Pop-Doc.com, Physical Therapist Karena Wu, owner of ActiveCare Physical Therapy, and Chiropractor Dr. Rob Silverman are sharing their tips on how to prevent fitness injuries especially during summer workouts.

 1. Slow and steady wins the race

 Even though spring is pumping you up, don’t exercise as long, fast or often as you used to before winter.
 “Reintroduce your body to movements, weights, frequency and duration,” says Physical Therapist Karena Wu.
-“You can feel more tired initially because you are expending more calories doing additional activity, so your body needs to get used to all of this work.”
+“You can feel more tired initially because you are expending more calories doing an additional activity, so your body needs to get used to all of this work.”

 So for your fresh spring training Wu says stay hydrated, use smaller weights, slower and steady pace, shorter duration, proper technique and lots of healthy eating.

 Like flowers in the spring, muscles need to be warmed up.
 At least 5-10 minutes of gentle and controlled stretching before working out is key.